 Why SWE-agent sessions need behavioral monitoring

 SWE-agent runs autonomous software engineering sessions that can span hundreds of tool calls.
-When a session fails, it typically doesn't crash — it loops.
-The agent keeps trying the same file edits, the same searches, the same commands in a cycle until it hits the step budget.
+When a session stalls, it often does not crash; it repeats structural patterns.
+The agent may keep trying the same file edits, searches, or commands until it hits the step budget.

 Validated results on SWE-agent trajectories